ant-design/ant-design/components/tour/index.en-US.md

 cover: https://gw.alipayobjects.com/zos/alicdn/Vyyeu8jq2/Tooltp.svg
 ---

-Guide the user to recognize what function a certain part or parts of a web page has
+Guide the user to recognize what function a certain part or parts of a web page has.

 ## When To Use

-For webpages with complex functions, or websites with new functions, it is very important to guide users to recognize the new features and learn how to use the new functions
+Often used when a user enters a website or a page for the first time,or a page or a website with a new feature or a revamp.

 ## API